AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/workfront-for-g-suite/manage-wf-email-notification-details-in-gsuite.md

 product-area: workfront-integrations
 keywords: google,doc,document,sheet,slide
 navigation-topic: workfront-for-g-suite
-title: Manage Adobe Workfront notification details from G Suite
+title: Manage [!DNL Adobe Workfront] notification details from G Suite
-description: In G Suite, when you open a notification email Adobe Workfront has sent, you can view the associated work item details and respond without leaving your Inbox.
+description: In G Suite, when you open a notification email Adobe [!DNL Workfront] has sent, you can view the associated work item details and respond without leaving your Inbox.
 If actions are available, such as approving a request, you can perform those actions directly from Workfront for G Suite.
 author: Becky
 feature: Workfront Integrations and Apps
 exl-id: d5ca31d8-3667-4405-a523-3dc248a94746
 ---
-# Manage Adobe Workfront notification details from G Suite
+# Manage [!DNL Adobe Workfront] notification details from G Suite

-In G&nbsp;Suite, when you open a notification email Adobe Workfront has sent, you can view the associated work item details and respond without leaving your Inbox.
-If actions are available, such as approving a request, you can perform those actions directly from Workfront for G Suite.
+In G&nbsp;Suite, when you open a notification email [!DNL Adobe Workfront] has sent, you can view the associated work item details and respond without leaving your Inbox.
+If actions are available, such as approving a request, you can perform those actions directly from [!DNL Workfront] for G Suite.

 >[!NOTE]
 >